This post may contain affiliate links.

 When we travel, long or short term, vacation, cruise, backpacking, beach or city breaks, most of us carry a daypack.
 I know I do, I’ve carried a daypack every day more or less for the last 7 years on every continent bar Antarctica.
-With rising crime rates around the world, an anti theft daypack is a very good thing to have.
-We look at the best anti theft daypacks and talk about when, and why you’d need one as well as adding a few tips on avoiding theft from your daypack.
+With rising crime rates around the world, an anti-theft daypack is a very good thing to have.
+We look at the best anti-theft daypacks and talk about when, and why you’d need one as well as add a few tips on avoiding theft from your daypack.

 Best Anti-Theft Daypacks

 Security features to look for in an anti-theft daypack include the following, each one adds an extra layer of safety.
 Regular backpacks generally don’t have any devices such as these to make a thief work harder.

 If you’re in a crowd and there are dozens of travel backpacks, the thief most likely isn’t going to target yours if he can see it’s a brand with good anti-theft measures.
 For this reason, the well-known Pacsafe brand is a good choice.